 From exhibitions, screenings, talks, performances, and workshops, Channels continues to challenge the historical context of video and its future progressions in an increasingly tech-saturated world.
 Acknowledging the multiplicity of the video medium, Channels 2015 presented a flagship cinema screening at ACMI and multiple exhibitions, talks, workshops, and other screenings including presentation of two major works by UK-based Australian artist Sam Smith: a video performance at ACMI and an exhibition of Smith’s new work Slow Fragmentation at Screen Space.
 Channels presented multiple group exhibitions including a survey of Australian artist-run-initiatives at Screen Space, ‘Epoch of the Near and Far’ exhibition curated by emerging curator Amelia Winata at Grey Gardens Projects and a public engagement program ‘Videophilia’ curated by Project QUAD, along Flinders Lane, engaging with local businesses including Zambesi, Alpha 60, LIFEwithBIRD, The Journal, INCU and Crumpler.

-As the Artistic Director of Channels Festival since 2014, Channels 2015 embodied Nikki’s artistic vision of a critical, engaging and collaborative festival.
-Leading a small team of festival staff, Nikki developed its conceptual framework, brokered partnerships and managed the entire festival program from concept to delivery.
+As the Artistic Director, Channels 2015 embodied Nikki’s artistic vision of a critical, engaging and collaborative festival.

 7 In the Epoch of the Near and Far, Curated by Amelia Winata, Grey Gardens Projects, photo credit Scott Heinrich

 8,10 Provocation Series: Brunch Club at Grey Gardens Projects, photo credit Scott Heinrich